JMSLab/LaroplanOCR/README.md

 - For Mac, you also need to install `poppler for Mac` in order to use the python package `pdf2image`, see [here](https://github.com/Belval/pdf2image/blob/master/README.md).

+Users may notice small differences in output across machines due to the way images are processed.

 #### Repository structure